-Actions by the full Senate tracked in Table 1 are those on which the Senate took final action (ordinarily in the form of confirmation, and less often in the form of rejecting, tabling, or postponing action on a nomination).
+Actions by the full Senate tracked systematically in Table 1 are those on which the Senate took final action (ordinarily in the form of confirmation, and less often in the form of rejecting, tabling, or postponing action on a nomination).
 For certain Supreme Court nominations, Table 1 also provides dates of procedural actions taken on the Senate floor, prior to or after final Senate action, in order to put the final action in fuller context.
 The table, however, does not account for all Senate procedural actions on, or for all dates of Senate floor consideration of, Supreme Court nominations.
-More comprehensive information in these areas will be available in a forthcoming CRS report.